Have you survived COVID-19?

 If so, you can help researchers nationwide in their efforts to battle the pandemic.

 The National COVID-19 Survivors Registry is a database that helps researchers study how people recover from COVID-19.
-The purpose of the registry is to connect volunteers with opportunities to participate in research.
+The purpose of the registry is to connect volunteers with future opportunities to participate in research as they become available.
+This process takes time as we work to connect researchers with our registry participants.
 The decision to participate is yours to make.
 This registry is managed by Tufts Clinical and Translational Science Institute (Tufts CTSI).

 The process is simple: